Mishima incident: Speech on the balcony

 Listen, guys.
 Be quiet.
 Be quiet.
 Listen to what I'm saying.
 A man is staking his life to appeal to you all.
 Listen.
 If the Japanese don't stand up here now, if the Japan Self-Defense Forces don't stand up, there will be no constitutional reform.
 You will forever become just the troops for America.
 You and Japan... commands will only come from America.
 It's called civilian control...
 As for civilian control, it's not civilian control that will be suppressed under the new constitution.

 Therefore, I've waited for four years.
 For the day when the Japan Self-Defense Forces would rise up. ...
 I've waited for four years ...
 I'm waiting ... for the last 30 minutes.
 You are all bushi, aren't you?
 If you are bushi, why would you protect the "constitution that denies your existence"?
-(Note: Article 9 of the Japanese Constitution clearly states that "No possession of military forces" (「戦力の不保持」) and "Denial of the right to wage war" (「交戦権の否認」).)
+(Note: Article 9 of the Japanese Constitution explicitly stipulates "No possession of military forces" (「戦力の不保持」) and "Denial of the right to wage war" (「交戦権の否認」).)
 Why would you bow down and cringe to the "constitution that denies you" for the sake of the "constitution that denies you yourselves"?
 As long as this exists, you will never be saved.
 (Note: Mishima's Geki describes the JSDF personnel, who bow down to the Constitution that denies them, as "self-blasphemers.")